Down 2nd Avenue

 Synopsis

-First published in 1959, Down Second Avenue is Nobel Prize nominee Es'kia Mphahlele's autobiography of his South African childhood and his struggle against discrimination.
-The memoir tells of Es'kia's childhood in Maupaneng, a small village outside Pietersburg, and Marabastad, a location in Pretoria.
-Here he showed academic promise.
-This resulted in a career as a teacher.
-After a number of years, though, he was barred from teaching because of his vocal opposition to the segregation and discrimination occurring in schools.
-Mphahlele then worked for Drum magazine in various capacities.
-The biography culminates in his exile from South Africa in 1957.
-Down Second Avenue is Mphahlele's personal account of his struggle for identity and dignity in the face of the growing discriminatory policies of the South African government.
-It is a compelling mix of humour and pathos.
+First published in 1959, Down Second Avenue is Nobel Prize nominee Es'kia Mphahlele's powerful autobiography of his South African childhood and his fight against discrimination.
+The memoir vividly portrays Es'kia's early years in Maupaneng, a small village outside Pietersburg, and Marabastad, a location in Pretoria, where he displayed remarkable academic promise.
+This led to a career as a teacher, but after several years, he was barred from teaching due to his vocal opposition to the segregation and discrimination rampant in schools.
+Mphahlele then worked for Drum magazine in various roles before ultimately being exiled from South Africa in 1957.